This blog was written by the 2025 Budgeting Committee: Rachel Boere, Asmita Rawat, Odhiambo Otieno, and Zuhura Ahmadi Shaweji

 4. Shared understanding for equity & care (Financial Policies & Processes)

-The nature of our global team means that we are approaching budgeting and financial matters from a wide variety of lived experiences, ways of knowing, and cultural and economic backgrounds.
-In the early days of Y4N, this meant that our projects - being delivered by different team members all over the world - were using different baselines or expectations for making budgets, financial decisions, and spending/reconciling.
-Further, as a youth-led team, we inherently have turnover and wanted to ensure that the learnings of one group of team members are not lost when they transition out.
-So, we created some key financial policies & practices, like:
+The global nature of our team provides different scopes that help us to approach budgeting and financial matters from a wide variety of lived experiences, ways of knowing, and cultural and economic backgrounds.
+However, in the early days of Y4N, this meant that our projects, being delivered by different team members all over the world, were using different baselines or expectations for making budgets, financial decisions, and spending/reconciling.
+We also became aware of the risk of learning being lost as team members transition out, due to the inherent turnover that a youth-led team faces.
+To address these challenges, we created some key financial policies & practices, like:

-• Per Diem/DSA Policy: outlines what per diems are used for, who is eligible, and how to access them.
+Per Diem/DSA Policy: to outline what per diems are used for, who is eligible, and how to access them.

-• Honorarium Policy: outlines how much Y4N offers as per diems and how much our team members can ask for honorariums from external partners
+Honorarium Policy: to explain how much Y4N offers as honorariums and how much our team members can (and should!) ask for honorariums from external partners.

-• Project Budgeting Guide: a toolkit to help team members draft well-designed and researched budgets that reflect real project needs and Y4N’s values
+Project Budgeting Guide: to help team members draft well-designed and researched budgets that reflect real project needs and Y4N’s values.

-We know, we know, this makes us sound like a stuffy old non-profit.
+We know, we know, this sounds stuffy and boring.
 We like to think of these as our guiding principles of shared understanding for finances.
 This shared understanding helps us to:

-• Reduce the knowledge gap that leaves youth to low-ball or approach budgeting or financial asks from a scarcity perspective
+Reduce the knowledge gap that leaves youth underestimating or undervaluing budget needs and approaching budgeting from a scarcity perspective.

-• Increase access to information that builds transparency across our team, and empowers youth leaders with financial literacy to bring to local nature and climate action
+Increase access to information, which builds transparency across our team and empowers youth leaders with financial literacy to bring to local nature and climate initiatives as well.

 So - what do you think?
 We certainly are not perfect, but we are doing our best - incorporating our learnings as we go, and instilling trust and care at the centre of our finances.
 What financial practices are you using that model the regenerative, just world we are trying to build?
 Tell us in the comments below!